tuckyeah/ruby-vs-js-list-challenge/README.md

 ## Bonus

 Complete the previous exercises in Python.
-You will have to do this on your own, outside of CodeWars, since the kata has not been translated.
+You will have to do this on your own, outside of CodeWars, since these kata have not been translated.

 Complete the following exercises in Ruby, JavaScript, and Python: